 They come to me at night, I can see them when I close my eyes.
 They are still children, while I have grown old.
 They were my classmates when I was a child and I knew then that they were in trouble, but I didn’t save them.

 There was a boy, his name was Michael.
 In fourth grade we had a teacher who was a fanatic about penmanship.
 Michael was the class clown, everyone laughed at him.
 But I knew even then, his jokes were a cover up for the hurt and sadness that lied beneath the surface.
 I don’t know what his home life was like, but I think it must have been difficult.
 I should have been his friend, maybe I could have saved him.
 He should have been safe in school, but he wasn’t.
 He was the butt of everyone’s jokes.
-They changed his last name and made fun of him.
+They changed his last name to “Fairy-ola” and made fun of him.
 They encouraged him to do things that would get him in trouble and then they laughed at him when he suffered the consequences.
 Our teacher’s way of handling disruptive students was to take his ten inch eraser full of chalk and bop the child on the head with it.
-Then the student wore his “Scarlet Letter” to his embarrassment until the chalk flaked away.
+Then the student wore his “Scarlet Letter of chalk” to his embarrassment until the chalk flaked away.
 Michael was in trouble so often, that the teacher moved his desk to the front of the room next to the blackboard so that he could bop him on the head continuously, all day long.
 A few years later, in high school, Michael got into a fight with another boy.
 Michael took out a knife and stabbed the other boy.
 The boy wasn’t seriously injured, but Michael was arrested.
 A few years after high school I heard that Michael’s mother had turned him in to the police for possession of Marijuana.
 While in jail, Michael hung himself.
 I should have tried to save him.

 And so I write.
 I write for Michael.
 I write for Dana.
 And I write for so many others.
 Maybe, just maybe, there’s someone I can save.